paragraph-xyz/docs/src/pages/docs/advanced/recurring-payments.md

 ---
 title: Accept recurring payments for your newsletter
-description: Accept FIAT or crypto recurring payments for your newsletter.
+description: Accept fiat or crypto recurring payments for your newsletter.
 ---

 We support collecting recurring payments for your newsletter in both fiat and crypto.
+You can choose to enable either or both of these options.
+If you have both fiat and crypto enabled, users can choose which one to pay with when subscribing.

 ---